Estimated reading time: 7 minutes

-If you’ve never had to consider that question, that is good luck.
+If you’ve never had to consider the question, “Do I need a criminal lawyer?,” that is good luck.
 Neither you, nor anyone close to you has had a problem with police or prosecutors.
 But live long enough; and it could happen.
-Being innocent isn’t enough.
+Being innocent, alone, isn’t enough.
 No one expects to be a police target, an arrest or criminal charge.
 And nobody thinks they will need a criminal lawyer someday.

-What is the Value of Keeping Your Criminal Record Clean?
+What is Value of Keeping Your Record Clean?

-- Without any public criminal record, your possible future employers won’t be scared away by a criminal conviction.
+- Without a public criminal record, your possible future employers won’t see a conviction.

-- Certain convictions can also result in: loss of civil rights, such as voting and firearms rights;
+- Certain convictions can result in loss of civil rights, like voting and firearms rights;

-- Removal and deportation from the U.S.; denial of naturalization; other immigration law consequences;
+- Removal and deportation; denial of naturalization; other immigration law consequences;

-- Loss of student financial aid; offender registration, and other negative consequences.
+- Loss of student financial aid; offender registration, and other consequences.

-For many, the largest, quantifiable impact will be to future income-stream.
+For many, the largest, quantifiable impact will be to future income-stream, due to pre-employment background checks.

 So, do you need a criminal lawyer to help avoid these consequences?